jbcoe/iso_cpp_decay_ref/paper.md

 }
 ```

-Compiler-deduced template types can be specified to be deduced using
+Deduction guides can be specified using `std::decay` and users will not need
-`std::decay` and users will not need to write code to explicitly handle
+to write code to explicitly handle reference wrappers.
-reference wrappers.

 If a user does want a `tuple` of reference wrappers then it can be explictly
 specified: